siudesu/BinaryArchive/README.md

  - Provides a set of wrapper functions to facilitate the creation of certain Solar2D objects using assets stored in archive, see [DOCS](https://github.com/siudesu/BinaryArchive/blob/main/DOCUMENTATION.md).
  - In compliance with Solar2D's [dynamic image selection](https://docs.coronalabs.com/guide/basics/configSettings/index.html#dynamic-image-selection) when creating [newImageRect](https://docs.coronalabs.com/api/library/display/newImageRect.html) and [newImageSheet](https://docs.coronalabs.com/api/library/graphics/newImageSheet.html) objects.
  - Uses AES-256 for data encryption; *now optional by default.*
- - Not limited to appending only files, any data in form of [String](https://docs.coronalabs.com/api/type/String.html) can be easily appended, and retrieved, such as data encoded in [JSON](https://docs.coronalabs.com/api/library/json/index.html).
+ - Not limited to files, any data in form of [String](https://docs.coronalabs.com/api/type/String.html) can be easily appended, and retrieved, such as data encoded in [JSON](https://docs.coronalabs.com/api/library/json/index.html).

 </br>

 ## Limitations
- - While the purpose of using an archive is, in part, using assets without disk extraction, it is currently limited to `png`, `jpg`, and `jpeg`.
+ - While the purpose of using this type of archive is, in part, loading assets without disk extraction, in this fashion it is currently limited to `png`, `jpg`, and `jpeg` files.
- </br>Any other file can still be appended but would need to be extracted before it can be used.
+ </br>Any file can be appended, but would need to be extracted before it can be used.
 Please see [FAQ](#FAQ) for more details.

 </br>